-This course sequence explores essential subject content and concepts necessary for teaching science at the middle and secondary levels.
+This course sequence explores essential subject content and concepts necessary for teaching English language arts at the middle and secondary levels.
 This course consists of two parts each of which are weighted at 1.5 semester hours.
 The content part and the pedagogical part of the course must be passed with a "C" or above to receive 3 semester hours of credit.
 If both portions are not passed with a "C" or above, candidates will have to reenroll for 1.5 semester hours for the part that they failed.

 This course is not required for candidates who have passed the GACE examination in this content area.

-EDUC 5023 a & b Teaching English Language Arts in the Middle and Secondary Grades (1.5) Fall (a) and Spring (b)
+EDUC 5030 a & b Research in Curriculum and Instruction (3) Fall (a) and First Summer II (b)